The Fire Within: Is Chronic Inflammation Burning Down Your Health?

 - Fatigue.

-- A lack of blood flow to internal organs.
+- A lack of proper circulation to internal organs.

 Over time, this starvation of oxygen speeds up damage to your brain, heart, lungs, and kidneys.
-These organs are crucial to our well-being, but they quickly cause disease—and ultimately death—if stress is not controlled.
+These organs are crucial to our well-being, but they quickly compromise our vitality if stress is not controlled.

 Put Out the Fire

-To age in reverse and let your stem cells build a strong body, we must first focus on cooling down the system.
+To support healthy aging and let your body build a strong foundation, we must first focus on cooling down the system.

 Whether it is swapping that donut for an apple, or taking five minutes to breathe deeply and restore blood flow to your capillaries, every choice matters.

-Is there one “inflammatory” habit you can commit to putting out today?
+Is there one healthy habit you can commit to today to help put out the fire?